I Can't and I Can Poem

-This page explores the powerful lesson found in the poem I Can’t and I Can, reminding us how our choice of attitude shapes the direction of our lives.
+This page shares the lesson in the poem I Can’t and I Can, reminding us that our attitude helps shape our days.

 In I Can’t and I Can, William Allen Butler uses clear and memorable images to show the difference between doubt and determination.
 Through the characters of “I Can’t” and “I Can,” the poem brings to life the inner voices we all face when challenges appear.
 One voice weakens us with fear and excuses, while the other strengthens us with courage and steady effort.